 Good luck with that… it is impossible!

 Replace the mad scientist with “physics and chemistry,” “God,” or anything else and one has the exact same rationality problems but for different reasons.
-As epistemologist Kelly Fitzsimmons Burton appley notes:
+After all, if something or someone other than you causally determines you to affirm a false belief, then it would be impossible for you to infer or affirm a better belief — let alone the truth!
+As epistemologist Kelly Fitzsimmons Burton aptly notes:

 “Proper function of our cognitive faculties must first rule out the [deterministic] influences of outsiders such as Alpha Centurion, cognitive scientists, Cartesian evil demons, and also internal influences such as a brain lesion or even the influence of mind-altering substances.
 All of these influences may cause one’s faculties to fail to function properly” (Reason and Proper Function, p 23).